Artificial intelligence discovery of a charging protocol in a micromaser quantum battery: Results

-This observations lead naturally to what we call the \textit{improved} strategy, which constitutes a qualitatively novel protocol and that makes use of two ingredients: the first one consists in fixing the parameters in the first batch to the \textit{incoherent} charging protocol regime $(c_1,q_1) = (0,0)$, such that the charging, during this first batch, becomes \textit{transparent} to the presence of the chambers.
+These observations lead naturally to what we call the \textit{improved} strategy, which makes use of two ingredients: the first one consists in fixing the parameters in the first batch to the \textit{incoherent} charging protocol regime $(c_1,q_1) = (0,0)$, such that the charging, during this first batch, becomes \textit{transparent} to the presence of the chambers.
 The second ingredient is increasing the number of stabilizer qubits from $500$ to $1000$ and choosing a large enough value of $\lambda$ to guarantee stability.
 Interestingly, we find that stability is obtained by a fairly small value of $\lambda$, i.e. $\lambda=10$.
-The result of this optimization is the green line in Fig.~\ref{fig:multi_qubit}, where the second pair of optimized parameters are $(c_2,q_2) = (0.449,0.208)$ and that performs notably better than the previous cases.
-In panel (b) of the same Figure~\ref{fig:multi_qubit} we show the trajectories for the purity of each of the states shown in panel (a), and we observe that the purity decreases as ergotropy increases.
+The result of this optimization is the green (cross) line in Fig.~\ref{fig:single_qubit}b, where the second pair of optimized parameters are $(c_2,q_2) = (0.449,0.208)$ and that performs notably better than the previous cases.
+In panel (ii) of the same Figure~\ref{fig:single_qubit}b we show the trajectories for the purity of each of the states shown in panel (i), and we observe that the purity decreases as ergotropy increases.

-The second interesting thing that we notice from Fig.~\ref{fig:multi_qubit} is that by using this same strategy of first driving the instability followed by new stabilizing parameters allows to reach much more stable states in the high-end of the first chamber than with identical single copies of qubits.
-Again, we have checked that all the trajectories shown in Fig.~\ref{fig:multi_qubit} are stable even in the presence of noise in the $(c,q)$ parameters.
+The second interesting thing that we notice from Fig.~\ref{fig:single_qubit}b is that by using this same strategy of first driving the instability followed by new stabilizing parameters allows to reach much more stable states in the high-end of the first chamber than with identical single copies of qubits.
+Again, we have checked that all the trajectories shown in Fig.~\ref{fig:single_qubit}b are stable even in the presence of noise in the $(c,q)$ parameters.